Teemo6/Visualization_of_Allocations/README.md

 <img src="https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/raw/main/readme/install.gif?ref_type=heads" width=50% height=50%>

 ## How to use
-In order to visualize allocation data, you have to provide JSON file that can be generated with an [external Memory Analyzer application](https://gitlab.kiv.zcu.cz/lipka/java-memory-allocation-analyser).
+In order to visualize allocation data, you have to provide a JSON file that can be generated with an [external Memory Analyzer application](https://gitlab.kiv.zcu.cz/lipka/java-memory-allocation-analyser).
 If you have the data ready, you can do the following:

 1. Open your Java project in Visual Studio Code and wait for Java symbols to fully load (indicated by **Java: ready** in the bottom status bar).
 2. Run command **Memory Analyzer: Load JSON file**.